KevinColemanInc/whois-scraper/README.md

 You can use my [Digital Ocean referral with free $10 credit](https://m.do.co/c/1ad1978bee9f) to setup a VPS with a static IP address for free with the $10 credit, otherwise the machine will cost $0.17 for 1 day of use.

-## What happens when the whois informaiton fails to fetch?
+## What happens when the whois information fails to fetch?

 In `./out`, all of the failed domain json files are pre-fixed with "FAILURE#{domain}".
 The exception for the failure is stored in the file in the `reason` attribute